Beauty And A Bump On The Head In 'I Feel Pretty'

 While this sounds like such pathos that it could bring down a nation with one massive cringe, all I remember feeling was curiosity that I felt loosened enough to satisfy.
 No, really: What is it like?
 It was that kind of conversation — the kind you have on a deck when you've stepped outside of a crowded room to breathe air.
 Maybe someone else is out there, maybe smoking.
 You're interrupted periodically by swells of laughter from inside.
 You start to talk about things that you otherwise wouldn't, not in spite of the fact that you don't know each other that well as much as because of it.
 And so I asked her what it was like to be pretty, like I might ask someone what it was like to carry triplets or walk on the moon.

 My recollection is that she said it really wasn't all it was cracked up to be.
-She attempted no false modesty, because she didn't find it all that impressive a quality to possess.
+She attempted no false modesty because she didn't find it all that impressive a quality to possess.
 Yes, she was pretty.
 No, it wasn't that great.

-The new film I Feel Pretty, written and directed by Amy Kohn and Marc Silverstein, is aptly named; it's not about what it's like to be pretty as much as what it's like to feel pretty.
-It's about the mythical power some women attach to being beautiful in those specific ways most commonly associated with social power: thin, smooth and unblemished skin, the "right" bone structure, the "right" kind of chin and nose and wide eyes, the thick and healthy hair of a shampoo model.
+The new film I Feel Pretty, written and directed by Abby Kohn and Marc Silverstein, is aptly named; it's not about what it's like to be pretty as much as what it's like to feel pretty.
+It's about the mythical power some women attach to being beautiful in those specific ways most commonly associated with social power: thin; smooth and unblemished skin; the "right" bone structure; the "right" kind of chin and nose and wide eyes; the thick and healthy hair of a shampoo model.

 For some women, two lessons exist in constant tension: (1) You must be pretty to be valued, but (2) It's really what's on the inside that counts.
 This can — or so I may have hypothetically heard — set off a repeating loop that goes something like this: